ganiyuolalekan/Data-Modeling-Tutorial-DSN-UNIILORIN-/README.md

 ![DSN](images/dsn_logo.png)

-This repository houses the course materials from the classes I'm undertaking with the **DSN-UNIILORIN cohort 2** on data modeling.
+This repository houses the course materials from the classes I took with the **DSN-UNIILORIN cohort 2** on data modeling.

 Just for a quick overview of what's entailed in the course materials.

 In the course materials ([big_mart_checklist.ipynb](big_mart_checklist.ipynb) and [loan_prediction_checklist.ipynb](loan_prediction_check_list.ipynb)).
-We explore the checklist by [Aurélien Géron](https://www.oreilly.com/people/aurelien-geron/) in his book [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) to model data.
+We explored the checklist by [Aurélien Géron](https://www.oreilly.com/people/aurelien-geron/) in his book [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) to model data.

-The first task we'll be undertaking is the regression task with the [Big Mart Sales Dataset](data/big_mart_sales_prediction.csv) to understand how we can model data in regression tasks.
-We'll then proceed to understand data modeling with classification tasks using the [Loan Prediction Dataset](data/loan_prediction.csv).
+The first task we took is the regression task with the [Big Mart Sales Dataset](data/big_mart_sales_prediction.csv) to understand how we could model data in regression tasks.
+We then proceeded to understanding data modeling with classification tasks using the [Loan Prediction Dataset](data/loan_prediction.csv).

 ## The Data Modeling Checklist